top of page

 Moosmutter (Moss Mother)

 The Moss Mother is a facet or aspect of the eternal Earth Goddess Nerthe (Erthe, Erde), one of the elemental creator deities.
 She appears at harvest time, a small hunchbacked hag looking like a cross between an old lady and a stump covered in moss.
-Moss Mother is generally of good humor.
-She travels on foot or magically from village to village during Harvest festivities and leaves a blessing.

-She doesn't show herself to humans except as a bent old woman, and then infrequently.
-When not doing her autumn rounds she spends her time in the Neverending Forest in the company of birds, animals, tree spirits and moss people.
+She might be accompanied by the Beer Donkey.
+She doesn't show herself to humans except as a bent old woman.
+When not on her autumn rounds she spends time in the Neverending Forest in the company of birds, animals, mushrooms, tree spirits and moss people.

 Occasionally she may go visiting.
-She brews her own beer and likes to share.
+She enjoys sharing her latest brews.
 Moss Mother appears in the Lora Ley Fantasy Fiction series.

-She has a quirky sense of humor, having once turned a Dwarf into a bush because he said he wanted to worship at her feet.
-Generally she's a benevolent mossy hag.
+She has a quirky sense of humor, having once turned a dwarf into a bush because he wanted to worship at her feet.

 Befriending moss people takes a lot of time and patience as they fade into the environment if ever a human comes near.
 Unlike some spirits they aren't tempted by food or gold.
 They're active early to collect morning dew, and enjoy music such as reed or pan flutes.